wacncontent/CustomizeTool/addCommentOutput/articles/stream-analytics/stream-analytics-power-bi-dashboard.md

 Provide values as below:

-* **Output Alias** – You can put any output alias that is easy for you to refer to.
+* **Output Alias** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> You can put any output alias that is easy for you to refer to.
 This output alias is particularly helpful if you decide to have multiple outputs for your job.
 In that case, you have to refer to this output in your query.
-For example, let’s use the output alias value = “OutPbi”.
+For example, <!-- deleted by customization let's --><!-- keep by customization: begin --> let’s <!-- keep by customization: end --> use the output alias value = “OutPbi”.
 * **Dataset Name** - Provide a dataset name that you want your Power BI output to have.
-For example, let’s use “pbidemo”.
+For example, <!-- deleted by customization let's --><!-- keep by customization: begin --> let’s <!-- keep by customization: end --> use “pbidemo”.
-*	**Table Name** - Provide a table name under the dataset of your Power BI output.
-Let’s say we call it “pbidemo”.
+*	**Table Name** - Provide a table name under the dataset of your Power BI output. <!-- deleted by customization Let's --><!-- keep by customization: begin --> Let’s <!-- keep by customization: end --> say we call it “pbidemo”.
 Currently, Power BI output from Stream Analytics jobs may only have one table in a dataset.

 >	[AZURE.NOTE] You should not explicitly create this dataset and table in your Power BI account.
 They will be automatically created when you start your Stream Analytics job and the job starts pumping output into Power BI.
-If your job query doesn’t return any results, the dataset and table will not be created.
+If your job query <!-- deleted by customization doesn't --><!-- keep by customization: begin --> doesn’t <!-- keep by customization: end --> return any results, the dataset and table will not be created.

 *	Click **OK**, **Test Connection** and now you output configuraiton is complete.